DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Related Work

 \section{Related Work}

-\textbf{Self-supervised learning.} Self-supervised approaches can learn rich representations from vast amounts of raw data via pretext tasks that provide supervision signals from the data itself.
-The model is subsequently fine-tuned on a downstream task of interest with few annotated examples.
-Self-supervision is commonly applied by hiding or transforming the input data and training the model to predict the missing parts or correct them.
-We distinguish several broad categories of self-supervised objectives for images: contrastive objectives for contrasting representations between visually similar and dissimilar views~\cite{oord2018representation,chen2020simple,he2020momentum}, clustering-based objectives~\cite{asano2020self,caron2020unsupervised,gidaris2020learning}, self-distillation objectives for predicting similar representations for different views of the same image~\cite{caron2021emerging,grill2020bootstrap,bardes2022vicreg,gidaris2021obow,chen2021exploring}, reconstruction objectives for predicting pixel colors~\cite{he2022masked,xie2022simmim} or features for masked image patches produced by a teacher network~\cite{zhou2022ibot,assran2022masked, kakogeorgiou2022hide,gidaris2024moca,oquab2023dinov2}.
-Recent self-supervised approaches make use of pretrained VFMs for distillation in cooperation with the self-supervised objectives~\cite{bao2022beit, dong2023peco, peng2022beit, hou2022milan}.
-These methods focus on learning global image representations that are tailored to classification tasks.
-However, without full-finetuning or task decoders, they are less suitable for scene-understanding tasks relying on dense representations, such as semantic segmentation.
+\textbf{Self-supervised learning.} Self-supervised methods learn rich representations from vast amounts of raw data via pretext tasks providing supervision signals from the data, later enabling fine-tuning on downstream tasks with minimal annotations.
+The main self-supervised approaches for images include: contrastive objectives that distinguish similar and dissimilar views~\cite{oord2018representation,chen2020simple,he2020momentum}, clustering-based objectives~\cite{asano2020self,caron2020unsupervised,gidaris2020learning}, self-distillation objectives that match representations across augmentations~\cite{caron2021emerging,grill2020bootstrap,bardes2022vicreg,gidaris2021obow,chen2021exploring}, and reconstruction objectives that predict pixel colors~\cite{he2022masked,xie2022simmim} or masked patch features from a teacher network~\cite{zhou2022ibot,assran2022masked, kakogeorgiou2022hide,gidaris2024moca,oquab2023dinov2,venkataramanan2025francanestedmatryoshkaclustering}.
+Recent approaches use pretrained VFMs for distillation in cooperation with self-supervised objectives~\cite{bao2022beit, dong2023peco, peng2022beit, hou2022milan}.
+These methods focus on learning global image representations for classification tasks.
+However, without full-finetuning or task decoders, they are less suitable for dense scene-understanding tasks like segmentation.
 We build \ours on contrastive objectives~\cite{oord2018representation} equipped with a memory bank~\cite{he2020momentum}.